simOne3107/R4CogPsy/README.md

 ggtitle("This is a super long title\split into two lines")
 ```

-Instead of data points, we can also use the `geom_text() function to have a plot in each labels referring to the data points are added onto the coordinate system:
+Instead of data points, we can also use the `geom_text()` function to have a plot with labels instead:

 ```r
 ggplot(data = MyTibble, mapping = aes (x=variable1, y = variable2, label = variable3)) +